hjelev/rpi-mqtt-monitor/README.md

 ### Manual

-If you don't like the automated installation here are manuall installation instructions:
+If you don't like the automated installation here are manuall installation instructions (missing the creation of virtual environment).

 1. Install pip if you don't have it: